 In addition, Angel hopes that students prepare for the future of this industry by truly understanding what it means to be cyber secure.
 “Cybersecurity is partially a technical problem and partially a social problem,” Angel says.
 “There is only so much that technology can do if people choose the password “12345,” share their credentials with their friends, or post all their personal information in online forums like Facebook and Instagram.
 A lot of cybersecurity attacks exploit the role that humans play in these systems and their weaknesses, rather than some vulnerability in the code.”

-Which brings us back to Miraj’s concern with protecting his computer’s security and the information stored there.
+Which brings us back to Phalguni’s concern with protecting her computer’s security and the information stored there.
 Angel suggests that a safer cyber life for individuals begins with “threat modeling,” to identify the following three things:

 - What assets – like pictures, devices and smartphones — do you want to keep safe?